Hypnosis: Experience the Power of your Mind.

 People with pathological personality disorders.

 Anyone who is bi-polar or suffering from severe clinical depression or suicidal tendencies.

 Please consult with your primary healthcare provider prior to requesting hypnotherapy if any of the following apply:

 *I do not work with children or teens under 18 years old, individuals with PTSD, or sexual assault victims.
 If you are looking for assistance with any of these, I would be happy to refer you to one of my colleagues.

-Is Hypnotherapy Right for Me?
+Is Hypnosis or Hypnotherapy Right for Me?

 If you have any thoughts of harming yourself or others, please seek appropriate psychiatric, medical or psychological assistance.
 Your hypnotherapist is not qualified to be assisting you with any serious mental health issues.
 Hypnotherapy traditionally deals with neurotic disorders and neuroses, not psychosis and pathological conditions.

 If you have any serious medical conditions, please seek assistance from a qualified medical professional before your appointment.
 Hypnotherapy is a safe treatment for helping manage some symptoms of a variety of medical conditions, but it does not cure diseases.
 It is also important for you to seek medical assistance to ensure an accurate diagnosis before undergoing hypnotherapy, as hypnotherapy can help diminish and even eliminate some symptoms that could be indicative of a more serious underlying condition and could be important for identifying and treating that condition.
 Pain, gastrointestinal issues, and other symptoms are there for a reason, and that reason is to identify that there is something wrong in your body.
 If you try to mask those symptoms using hypnotherapy without first consulting a physician to determine underlying physical causes for your discomfort, an important diagnosis may be missed.